MoniPar/booklist_generator/README.md

 **Print List of Books and Total Price**

-* The terminal is cleared and a message is displayed explaining how the data is being processed
+* The terminal is cleared and a message is displayed explaining how the data is being processed.

 * A list of the compulsory and optional books and the total price are printed to the terminal for the user.